arborworkflows/ArborWebApps/README.cesium.txt

-This is a placeholder for the CesiumJS interactive globe.
+These instructions are for how to install the CesiumJS interactive globe.
+Please do the following:

-Please download a copy of the cesiumjs.zip distribution and unzip it in this directory.
-The distribution can be found here:
+step 1: download a copy of the cesiumjs.zip distribution step 2: crete a directory here called "cesium" step 3: move the archive into the new directory and unzip it

+The Cesium distribution can be found here:

 http://cesiumjs.org/